LeaDevelop/salt-win-minion-reactor-setup/README.md

 -  https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-international-core-userlocale

 ## How to use
-I set structure of directories but we all most likely have different setups, there are parts missing potentially.
-I made sure essentials for scheduler, beacon and reactor are there and they help you understand where should they be configured.
+I set structure of directories but we all most likely have different setups, there are parts missing as well.
+I made sure essentials for scheduler, beacon and reactor are shared in the repository, purpose of this repository is to help you understand where should they be configured.

+> Ensure that you backed up your existing setup before you start with anything

 ![scheduler-beacon-reactor_LeaDevelop.png](readme-assets/scheduler-beacon-reactor_LeaDevelop.png)

 ## Verify all is running as expected
 1. On salt master start `salt-run state.event pretty=true`
 2. To test you can set scheduler and beacon interval to 20s both
-3. On the minion set locale region format to a value that is not expected
+3. On the minion, set the locale region format to a value that is not expected
 4. Modify file in the Beacon watched directory
 5. Watch the state.event you'll see scheduler job first, following beacon and reactor